 Wooster, OH 44691

-The following questions have been raised by faculty during previous review cycles, and the responses are those of the Teaching Staff and Tenure Committee.
+The following questions have been raised by faculty during previous review cycles, and the responses are those of the Committee on Teaching Staff and Tenure (TS&T), revised in September 2019.
 These responses are intended to offer general guidelines only and to expand upon the formal Criteria for Evaluation listed in Section 7 of the Faculty Handbook.
 Because individual situations vary widely and evaluation of each faculty member is a holistic process, there will inevitably be differences between individual cases.
-Also, because departmental cultures vary widely, faculty members are advised to consult with their chairs about the expectations specific to their departments.
+Also, because departmental and program cultures vary widely, faculty members are advised to consult with their chairs about the expectations specific to their fields.

 What is the relative importance of teaching, scholarship, research, and general value to the College?

-According to the Faculty Handbook, "excellence in teaching is essential."
-Scholarship and research are also essential but are deliberately distinguished at Wooster: scholarship involves remaining broadly current in one’s field so as to be able to supervise a range of Independent Study projects; research involves being actively engaged in one’s specialist area in ways that will (a) "extend the bounds of knowledge" within the professional community and (b) model "systematic exploration and discovery" for students engaged in projects of their own.
-The nature of research varies by discipline and may include publications, productions, compositions, and exhibits, for example.
-General value to the College is also essential, although it is understood that a faculty member’s activity will usually evolve as he/she spends more time in the campus community.
+Scholarship and research are deliberately distinguished at The College of Wooster: scholarship involves remaining broadly current in one’s field so as to be able to supervise a range of Independent Study projects; research involves being actively engaged in one’s specialist area in ways that will (a) "extend the bounds of knowledge" within the professional community and (b) model "systematic exploration and discovery" for students engaged in projects of their own.
+The nature of research varies by discipline and may include publications, productions, compositions, performances, and exhibits, for example.

 What is general value to the College?